harrycresswell/harry/content/articles/writing-a-year-in-review.md

 ## Final words

-Whatever you choose to call it, writing a year in review is a helpful exercise in reflection.
-Reflection can bring a sense of perspective and writing a review each year can help you identify whether you are becoming the person you wish to become.
+Whatever you choose to call it, taking the time to reflect on your achievements by writing a year in review is a helpful exercise that helps you learn more about yourself and make necessary improvements.
+Reflection can bring a sense of perspective and writing a review each year can help you identify whether you are becoming the person you wish to be.

 For more on this check out my [year in review archive](https://harrycresswell.com/tags/year-in-review/) and pick up a copy of [Atomic Habits](https://www.goodreads.com/book/show/40121378-atomic-habits) if you haven’t read it already.
 It’s an important book full of helpful insights.